Dividend Value Builder Newsletter

 This is Part 4 of our book review of The Intelligent Investor, Revised Edition, Updated with New Commentary by Jason Zweig (affiliate link).
 Part 4 covers Chapter 8, The Investor and Market Fluctuations.

-I am posting the series in reverse order so that they appear in sequential order on the blog.
-You may find the Introduction and relevant links at: Benjamin Graham – The Intelligent Investor Book Review – Introduction
+You may find the Introduction and relevant links at: The Intelligent Investor Book Review in 30 Minutes

 The Investor and Market Fluctuations – Chapter 8